What is happening in your car?

 Driver Alert Control (DAC)

-The function is intended to attract the driver's attention if he/she starts to drive less consistently, e.g. if he/she becomes distracted or starts to fall asleep.
+DAC is intended to attract the driver's attention if he or she is starting to drive less consistently, e.g. if the driver becomes distracted or starts to fall asleep.

-- Acoustic signal combined with a symbol in the driver display and a message.
+- Acoustic signal combined with a symbol in the driver display and the message Time for a break soon?.

 Distance Warning can alert you if the time interval to the vehicle ahead suddenly becomes too short.